knpuniversity/php-beginner-series/knpu/if-statement.rst

 number of different symbols in PHP that operate on a value.
-We've seen a bunch so far, including ``=``, which is called an assignment operator since it assigns a value to a variable. ``&&`` and ``||`` are called logical operators, since they help put together different things to see if all of them put together are logically true or false.
-Knowing how to define an operator isn't important, just know that when you hear the word "operator", we're talking about some special symbol or group of symbols in that do some special job.
+We've seen a bunch so far, including ``=``, which is called an assignment operator since it assigns a value to a variable. ``&&`` and ``||`` are called logical operators, they help combine different things to see if all of them put together are logically true or false.
+Knowing how to define an operator isn't important, just know that when you hear the word "operator", we're talking about some special symbol or group of symbols that do some special job.

 Phew!
 Let's fill in the rest of our ``if-elseif`` statement, which should be pretty easy now::